hughfdjackson/curried/README.md

 ### COLLECTION

-*Functions that work on arrays or objects.*
+Collection functions work on Arrays AND objects.

 #### map